 "I am glad that you are still alive and moderately happy, despite being older then Queen Victoria and having a rather cranky disposition.
-But I am not a fan of informalities, so I will get right to my point.
+I am not a fan of formalities, however, so I will get right to my point.
 I think you have controlled Highmount for far too many years.
 As I have set up a rather good business educating the unfortunate children in Africa, I have decided to leave Highmount to my brother's daughters, effective immediately.
 They will be arriving within two weeks of this letter, along with their lovely mother and my lawyer, who will ensure that they obtain ownership legally.
 And you will not be able to do anything about it.

 Elizabeth Highmount didn't say anything for a moment, which was not like her.
 Jack Gibbs looked up at his mistress.
 "Is it possible?"